 But right now?
 It’s not the time to feel sorry for yourself – it’s time to stand up and take ACTION toward improving your life.
 This is the time to put your emotions aside and look at everything logically.
 We will work on healing your emotional stuff later.

 Know That You Have Value.

-It's time to stop letting the narcissist treat you like a commodity that only exists to be a part of his grand scheme, whether you're the shiny thing he shows off to all his friends, or you're the proverbial punching bag for his verbal and emotional abuse and manipulation tactics.
-Or, maybe you're the safe person - the g0-to "dumping ground" for his insecurity, venom and hate.
+It’s time to stop letting the narcissist treat you like a commodity (as in narcissistic supply) that only exists to be a part of their grand scheme, whether you’re the shiny thing he shows off to all his friends, or you’re the proverbial punching bag for his verbal and emotional abuse and manipulation tactics.
+Or, maybe you’re the safe person – the go-to “dumping ground” for the narcissist’s insecurity, venom and hate.

 Yes, You DO Deserve Better

 Here’s the thing that you might not know — you deserve better.